peterpie123/classroom/README.md

 [Java]: #Java

+## How this class works
+### Distribution
+This class is distributed using git, the details of which are described in [Getting started].
+### Class Structure
+This class is broken up into different languages (only Java for now), each with different sections.
+Every language has an introductory page that tells you what folders are covered by what wiki pages.
+The wiki page relevent to the folder you are in has a list of all the files covered and what order to try them out in.
+I **highly** recommend you follow the order I set out for you - you need a solid foundation to do anything complex.

 ## Getting started
 This part of the readme is to get you set up with [git], the namesake of this website and the primary way of tracking changes to source code _and_ how you use this class.